shinzonetwork/docs/docs/hosts/quickstart.md

 description: xxx
 ---

 Hosts transform raw blockchain data into structured **Views** and contribute to network security by producing **Attestation Records**.
-This quickstart guides you through running the Host Client.
+This quick start guide walks you through installing, configuring, and running the Shinzo Host Client.

 ---